-The recent COVID-19 outbreak has resulted in restrictions by government authorities and the encouragement for Canadians to stay-at-home leading to increased safety protocols in stores and distribution centres, shifts in consumer demand and consumption, and volatile financial markets.
-The Company has taken a proactive approach, mobilizing a cross-functional pandemic planning task force with a mandate to monitor, and effectively mitigate, risks posed to employees, customers and the business.
+COVID-19 began to impact the Company in February 2020 and has resulted in restrictions by government authorities and the encouragement for Canadians to practice public health measures such as staying at home, social distancing, wearing masks and receiving vaccinations.
+This has led to increased safety protocols in stores and distribution centres, shifts in consumer demand and consumption, and volatile financial markets.
+The Company has taken a proactive approach throughout, mobilizing a cross-functional pandemic planning task force with a mandate to monitor and effectively mitigate risks posed to employees, customers and the business.
 Management's top priorities remain the health and safety of employees, customers and communities while maintaining a resilient supply chain to meet the needs of Canadians and supporting charitable organizations.
-Throughout this period, Empire has moved with urgency to invest in increased safety and sanitization products and procedures to ensure customers and employees are protected while shopping and working in stores.
+The Company continues to invest in increased safety and sanitization products and procedures to ensure customers and employees are protected while shopping and working in stores.
 Management is closely monitoring the impact of the pandemic on food retail around the world and continues to learn from best practices.
-Further information on the financial implications COVID-19 can be found in the Company's 2020 annual MD&A.
+Further information on the financial implications COVID-19 can be found in the Company's 2021 annual MD&A.